 Destination Distance (miles, round-trip) Difficulty Description From Scorpion Bea c h: Historic Ranch .5 Easy View the historic Scorpion Ranch complex dating to the late 1800s.
-Exhibit areas include an orienation kiosk, blacksmith shop, farm implements, and a visitor center located in the Scorpion ranch house.
+Exhibit areas include an orientation kiosk, blacksmith shop, farm implements, and a visitor center located in the Scorpion ranch house.
 2 Cavern Point Loop 2 Moderate Not to be missed.
 Magnificent coastal vistas and seasonal whale viewing.
 To avoid a steep climb, hike clock wise, beginning from campground (near site #22) and looping back to Scorpion Anchorage.
-From Cavern Point, you may also follow the North Bluff Trail west for 2 miles out to Potato Harbor 3 Potato Harbor 5 Moderate A longer hike than the Cavern Point hike, but also with spectacular coastal views.
+From Cavern Point, you may also follow the North Bluff Trail west for 2 miles out to Potato Harbor.
+3 Potato Harbor 5 Moderate A longer hike than the Cavern Point hike, but also with spectacular coastal views.
 No beach access.
 4 Scorpion Canyon Loop 4.5 Moderate to strenuous A scenic loop hike to the interior with a chance to see the unique island scrub-jay.
 To avoid a steep climb, hike clockwise starting on the Smugglers Road towards the oil well and eventually down into Scorpion Canyon and back out to the beach.
 Hike off trail into the right (or northwest) fork of Scorpion Canyon to see the island scrub-jay, but be prepared for extremely rocky conditions.
 5 Smugglers Cove 7.5 Strenuous Follow the Smugglers Road to the beach at Smugglers Cove.
 Carry water.
 No water available at Smugglers 6 Montañon Ridge 8 Strenuous For experienced hikers.
 Great views.
 This ridge can also be reached from Smugglers Cove (8 miles round-trip and off-trail hiking) and Prisoners Harbor (21 miles round-trip).
-From Smugglers Co o v e: 7 Smugglers Canyon 2 Strenuous Off-trail hiking in a stream bed (seasonal water) with native vegetation and steep canyon walls.
+From Smugglers Co v e: 7 Smugglers Canyon 2 Strenuous Off-trail hiking in a stream bed (seasonal water) with native vegetation and steep canyon walls.
 Be prepare for uneven terrain and loose rock.
-8 Yellowbanks 3 Moderate This hike along an unmaintained route leads to an overlook.
-No beach access without an off-trail scramble 9 San Pedro Point 4 Moderate This off-trail hike leads to an overlook.
+8 Yellowbanks 3 Strenuous This trail leads to an unmaintained route to the beach.
+9 San Pedro Point 4 Strenuous This off-trail hike leads to an overlook.
 No beach access.
 For experienced off-trail hikers.
 From Prisoners Ha r b o r: Prisoners Harbor .5 Easy View the historic Prisoners Harbor area and search for the island scrub-jay (usually found in nearby trees or stream-side vegetation).
 Walk up the Navy Road for a short distance to get a nice view from above.
-1 Del Norte Camp 7 Strenuous Follow the rugged Del Norte trail east to the backcountry camp.
+Del Norte Camp 7 Strenuous Follow the rugged Del Norte trail east to the backcountry camp.
 Carry water.
 No water at this campground Navy Road / Del Norte Loop 8.5 Strenuous Longer loop route which visits Del Norte Camp and provides views to the south side of the island.
 Route includes the Navy and Del Norte Roads and the Del Norte Trail.
 13 Chinese Harbor 15.5 Strenuous A long hike via the Del Norte trail or Navy Road that ends at a cobblestone beach.
-China Pines 18 Strenuous A long hike via the Del Norte trail or Navy Road with a chance to see the unique Santa Cruz Island pine.
-Pelican Bay 4 Moderate to strenuous This trail may only be traveled by those that have obtained a permit in advance from The Nature Conservancy or are accompanied by Island Packers (boat concessionaire) staff.
+14 China Pines 18 Strenuous Follow the Del Norte trail or Navy Road to an unmaintained trail to see the unique Santa Cruz Island pine.
+Pelican Bay 4 Moderate to strenuous This trail may only be traveled by Island Packers (boat concessioner) passengers that are accompanied by Island Packers staff.
+Access to The Nature Conservancy coastal property, including this trail, is permitted to private boaters who have a valid landing permit.